OcobGames/OGs-Data-Store/README.md

 ### Functions

 There are 4 functions on this module.
-They are
+They are:

 ```
 Module:SetId(id)